248-682-4617

 Dentistry: During your pet's annual exam, the doctor may recommend a dental cleaning.
 Since pets are anesthetized for

-dentistry, we require bloodwork prior to the cleaning to ensure they will tolerate the anesthesia.
-We also require
+dentistry, we require bloodwork prior to the cleaning to make sure they are good candidates for anesthesia.
+We also provide

 intravenous fluids throughout the day of the procedure for all of our patients.
 While anesthetized, tarter is removed with an